MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 #endif
 ```
 You'll need to import the [TMC26XStepper](//github.com/trinamic/TMC26XStepper.git) library into the Arduino IDE.
-See the `Configuration_adv.h` file for the full set of sub-options.
+See `Configuration_adv.h` for the full set of sub-options.

 ### Trinamic Configuration
 ```cpp